By: Zack Leder | 05/15/25

 However, flexibility to convert the SMLLC to a partnership prior to the sale can help the buyer capture the full benefit of the step-up in tax basis as the anti-churning rules typically do not apply to an increase in the basis of partnership property under IRC Section 743(b).
 In general, an increase in the basis of partnership property under IRC Section 743(b) is achieved when a new or existing partner acquires a partnership interest from an existing partner and an IRC Section 754 election is in place.

 If your company is weighing the advantages of using a F reorganization in a merger and acquisition transaction, Bennett Thrasher’s M&A practice is here to help.
-We can help you weight the benefits and costs of an F reorganization versus other strategies.
-Because of our experience in guiding companies through this process, we are confident we can find a solution that works for you.
+We can help you weigh the benefits and costs of an F reorganization versus other strategies.
+Because of our experience in guiding companies through this process, we will find a solution that works for you.

 Contact Zack Leder or Chris Edwards at 770.396.2200 to learn more about transaction advisory services.